yrdsb-peths/final-greenfoot-project-Peaperfish/README.md

 ## Game Mechanics

-- Ultimate goal is to pop as much Balloons is player possible can without dying.
+- Ultimate goal is to pop as much Balloons as player possible can without dying.
 - Towers will shoot Balloons automatically.
 - Player starts the game with 100 hp (health point).
 - Player starts the game with $100.